Road to Perdition: Consequences of violence

-The film's title, Road to Perdition, is both Michael Sullivan and his son's destination town and a euphemism for Hell, a road that Sullivan desires to prevent his son from traveling.
+The film's title, Road to Perdition, is both Michael Sullivan's and his son's destination town and a euphemism for Hell, a road that Sullivan desires to prevent his son from traveling.
 Sullivan, who chooses his violent path early on in life, considers himself irredeemable and seeks to save his son from a similar fate.
 Said Mendes, "[Sullivan] is in a battle for the soul of his son.
 Can a man who has led a bad life achieve redemption through his child?"
 Hanks described Sullivan as a man who achieved a comfortable status through violent means, whose likely repercussions he ignored.
-Sullivan is a good father and husband but also has a job that requires him to be a violent killer.
+Sullivan is a good father and husband, but also has a job that requires him to be a violent killer.
 The film explores this paradoxical dichotomy.
 When Sullivan is faced with the consequences, Hanks says, "At the moment we're dropped into the story, it is literally the last day of that false perspective."
 To keep Sullivan from justifying his violent actions in the film, Mendes omitted scenes in the final cut that had Sullivan explaining his background to his son.

 In the film, most of the numerous acts of violence are committed off-screen.
 The violent acts were also designed to be quick, reflecting the actual speed of violence in the real world.
 The focus was not on the direct victims of the perpetuated violence but on the impact of violence on the perpetrators or witnesses to the act.